- Shy Bladder Info

 That’s precisely why we put this site together.
 We want to show you how common it is, how you’re not alone and to point you in the direction of help.
 We also wanted to link you to self-help shy bladder teatments that work so that you can address the condition yourself if you prefer.

 Where do you start?
-Well, why not check out our most popular feature entitled How To Make Yourself Pee – 5 Ways To Help You Overcome Shy Bladder.
+Well, why not check out our most popular feature which is entitled: How To Make Yourself Pee – 5 Ways To Help You Overcome Shy Bladder.

-This article gives you ideas of things you can try right away which may help take back control.
+This article gives you a few top tips for things you can try right away (discreetly and by yourself) which may help take back control over your paruresis.
 It also links to a number of self help treatments for shy bladder syndrome which you may also want to check out for yourself.

 Although the condition is incredibly common Shy Bladder Syndrome is rarely featured in global news stories.
 But, whenever we do see news features relating to Paruresis, we will always publish a summary and links within our section called: Paruresis In The News.